Thailand is world famous for its flavoursome cuisine.

 What did we think?

 Our thanks go to Moui for such an interesting 4 hours of learning and tasting.
-Thanks to A Chef’s Tour for reaching out to us.
+Thanks to A Chef’s Tour for reaching out to us and letting us taste Chaing Mai’s best food.
 We look forward to trying more of their unique food tours around the world.
-At the moment they have 13 with more coming:

 If you enjoyed our article why not PIN it for later: